44digits/blog/posts/how-fast-is-azures-network-peering.md

 The second virtual machine is in India running a rever proxy pointing to the web server - **the proxy**.
 Both machines have virtual IPs and both machines are connected through a virtual network peer.

-Theoritically a **user** in India accessing the _server_ directly, and downloading the large file should take longer than accessing the _proxy_.
+Theoritically a **client** in India accessing the _server_ directly, and downloading the large file should take longer than accessing the _proxy_.
 _The user_ in this experiement is a vm in India created in AWS.
 Using a different cloud company ensures that the user is independent of Microsoft's internal network.